govuk-forms/forms/research/2026-06-24-multiple-branches-usability-testing-findings-june-2026.md

 ### Finding where to add routes

-More than half of participants struggled to find where or how to add routes, for these reasons:
+More than half of participants struggled to find where or how to add routes.
+They:
 - They couldn’t find the ‘Edit question routes’ button
 - They didn't the empty routes page shown when they needed to add more questions
 - They didn't understand why their options were not shown on the routes page because they set the question up to accept more than one option